Dobby233Liu/Dobby233Liu/README.md

 ### Hi 👋

 I'm Liu Wenyuan.
-Also known under a good amount of nicknames but uh, I forgot.
+Also known under some other aliases, but uh, I forgot.

-In case you need to know, my pronouns are `he/him`.

 - ~🔭~ I’m currently working on making random stuff
 - ~🌱~ I’m currently learning about being lazy